Applying to American Universities – Part 1

 Useful resources for paring down a college list

 Unfortunately, college rankings are a big business.
-This is particularly frustrating for those of us working in the college admissions arena, because the rankings jack up the competitiveness of colleges that are ‘in vogue’ and can be a false mirage of what makes a college the ‘best’ place for a student (and, too often, the parents) to aspire.
-The oldest and best known rankings are the US News and World Report .
+This is particularly frustrating for those of us working in the college admissions arena because the rankings jack up the competitiveness of colleges that are ‘in vogue’ and can be a false mirage of what makes a college the ‘best’ place for a student (and, too often, the parents) to aspire.
+The oldest and best-known rankings are the US News and World Report .
 Times Higher Education offers the best known global university rankings.
-Rather than focusing on college rankings, it is healthier for students to determine ‘best fit’ for themselves.
+Rather than focusing on college rankings, it is healthier for students to determine the ‘best fit’ for themselves.

 Determining ‘fit’ is one of the most important elements of choosing where to apply.
 There are many factors to help identify fit including:

 – Best learning environment – Does the student prefer discussion-based, seminar-style classes, or large lecture halls where the student is more self-directed?
 Does the student want access to research opportunities and Nobel prize-winning professors?
 Does the student prefer a school where teachers foster and encourage the student?

 – Size – Does the student want to be more of a large fish in a small pond where everyone knows who he/she is?
 Or does the student prefer a large cohort, with big-style university athletics and an endless choice of activities and clubs?